 - Tigernuts are a prebiotic and rich in fibre great for gut health.

-- Tigernuts are high in magnesium, potassium, zinc, iron, vitamin C and E and good fats.
+- Tigernuts are a source of magnesium, potassium, zinc, iron, vitamin C and E and good fats.

 - The cookies are rich in healthy fats and fibre to keep you satisfy and reduce sugar cravings and promoting balanced blood sugar levels.